-It is written for anyone new to telecom, getting up to speed, filling in gaps, and for everyone who do not have an Engineering degree specializing in telecommunications.
-Our goal is to demystify buzzwords and jargon, and to create a structured understanding of telecom including, most importantly, the underlying ideas, plus the technologies and services - and how they fit together.
+It is written for anyone new to telecom, getting up to speed, filling in gaps, and for everyone who does not have an Engineering degree specializing in telecommunications.
+We focus on demystifying buzzwords and jargon and create a structured understanding of telecom including, most importantly, the underlying ideas, plus the technologies and services - and how they fit together.

-The knowledge in this book draws from over 30 years of experience in telecom, working in jobs for telephone companies such as Junior R&D Engineer and systems engineer; as a consultant preparing telecom R&D tax credit claims; and through teaching many private courses for carriers onsite.
+The knowledge in this book draws from more than 30 years of experience in telecom, working in jobs for telephone companies such as a Junior R&D Engineer and systems engineer; a consultant preparing telecom R&D tax credit claims; plus teaching many private courses for carriers onsite.

-This book's style, the material included, the ordering and pacing, and even the jokes, are the result of instructing hundreds and hundreds of 2-day and 3-day courses on these topics over 24 years.
+This book's style, the material included, the ordering and pacing, and even the jokes, are the result of instructing hundreds and hundreds of 2 and 3 day courses on these topics over 20+ years.

-Telecom 101 is designed as a textbook, building one concept on another sequentially like an instructor-led course.
+Telecom 101 is designed as a textbook, building one concept on another sequentially like the instructor-led course.
 It is also designed as a valuable day-to-day reference book and glossary.

 Written by Eric Coll, M.Eng., our top instructor, Telecom 101 distills and organizes 30 years of learning and knowledge into a practical day-to-day reference book and invaluable study guide for non-Engineers.

 Below in the chapter list and detailed table of contents, you will see that Telecom 101 is like many self-contained reference books with chapters on specific topics such as Internet, Wireless, IP, LANs and MPLS.

 Instead of having to purchase multiple books from different authors to explain each of these topics, you get them all, bound in a single volume, in a consistent style and quality, for one low price.